ricketytoc/tp/docs/DeveloperGuide.md

 `HistoryCommand`: Executes the history command.

 After a successful user command has been executed `CommandHistory#add(input)` will be called to store the successful user input in the `CommandHistory`.
-When a user inputs a inputs a history command with the appropriate argument, the `AddressBookParser` will be called to produce the `HistoryCommandParser` to properly parse the input.
+When a user inputs a history command with the appropriate argument, the `AddressBookParser` will be called to produce the `HistoryCommandParser` to properly parse the input.
 A `HistoryCommand` object will be created.
 When the `Command#execute(model, commandHistory)` is called on the `HistoryCommand`, the `HistoryCommand` will call `CommandHistory#getUserCommandHistory()` to get the list of